 After weeks of sanding, I can’t tell you how much we’ve been looking forward to painting everything.
 This is what the staircase looked like when we’d almost completed the stripping and sanding.

 If you’re thinking we’re completely mad spending so many hours stripping and sanding everything only to cover it in paint again, you’re probably right.
 Having said that, everything was covered in so many layers of chipped and flaking paint, that we felt, we didn’t have much choice but to start from scratch.

-We started our the painting process by treating the knots in the wood with knotting solution to stop them bleeding through the white paint in the future.
+We started the painting process by treating the knots in the wood with a knotting solution to stop them bleeding through the white paint in the future.

 After contemplating what to do with the treads for ages, we finally decided to stain them.
 There’s no going back now!
 The stain we used for the treads and handrail dries really quickly, but we still decided to stain alternating steps so that we could still use the staircase.
 After all, the only bathroom in the house is on the first floor!

 We already told you about staining our handrail when we completed part of the staircase restoration on the upstairs landing (you can read about it here).

 We used exactly the same method to stain the rest of the handrail, the tops of the newel posts and the treads.
 After applying lots and lots of masking tape to protect the treads, we were finally able to start painting.

 This is our woodwork after applying the first coat of paint.

 We are using the same pure brilliant white paint with an Eggshell finish for all the woodwork in the house that we are painting.
 The next step is the most important one when painting any woodwork – sanding – yes, again!